Home page

 I am a Professor of Statistics in the School of Mathematics and Statistics.
 My main responsibility is as Director of the Statistical Consulting Centre.
 I have about 40 years of experience in applied statistical work, and a particular interest in communicating statistical ideas effectively in all I do.
 I am particularly interested in problem-solving from a statistical perspective.
 The work which has interested me most has involved a puzzle in some way: why are the data like this?
 I am also very interested in the use of statistical methods to promote health and well-being in society, and to promote justice.
 So there has been an emphasis in my consulting on medical and epidemiological research, and, in my expert witness work, on cases where disadvantaged or vulnerable people were seeking justice.

 I have written over 300 consulting reports for projects of all sizes, and for clients from business, industry and government.
 I have acted as an expert witness on statistical matters in many court cases in a variety of jurisdictions.
 I have a Bachelor of Science (Honours), Master of Science, and a PhD, all in mathematical statistics.
-I am a member of the Statistical Society of Australia; I was the President of the Victorian Branch Council from 2009 to 2010, and Vice-President in 2008 and 2011, and I am currently the Vice-President of the Statistical Society of Australia nationally.
+I am a member of the Statistical Society of Australia; I was the President of the Victorian Branch Council from 2009 to 2010, and Vice-President in 2008 and 2011, and I am currently the President of the Statistical Society of Australia nationally.
 I am an Accredited Statistician (AStat) with the Statistical Society of Australia and a member of the Australasian Epidemiological Association.

 I am a Professor of Statistics in the School of Mathematics and Statistics.
 I have been a Chief Investigator on nationally competitive grants (ARC Discovery, ARC Linkage and NHRMC).
 I have supervised or co-supervised five PhD students to completion.
 My 90+ refereed publications have about 3,300 citations and my current h-index is 33 (this means that 33 of my publications have 33 or more citations).
 My methodological research has been mainly in sample size and meta-analysis; my collaborative research has been in many fields, including cardiac surgery, cancer, cardiovascular research, dentistry, geomatics and social and occupational epidemiology.